 Property taxes are taxes you pay based upon the assessed value of your home.
 In most cases, your municipality assesses your home's value annually and then applies a property-tax rate to that value to calculate how much you have to pay.
 And what you have to pay will be less than usual if you’re eligible for a homestead tax exemption.

 In some states, you can appeal the property-value assessment.

 How Does a Homestead Tax Exemption Work?

 Your homestead tax exemption is typically a dollar amount or a percentage of the home’s value.
-Most states offer a general homestead tax exemption, as well as some specific homestead tax exemptions (i.e. persons with disability, veterans, or seniors).
+Most states offer a general homestead tax exemption as well as some specific homestead tax exemptions (i.e. persons with disabilities, veterans, or seniors).